Robert Mueller More Trusted Than Donald Trump And William Barr, Surprising ‘Fox News’ Poll Results Show

 — Democratic Coalition (@TheDemCoalition) May 18, 2019

-According to the results, between Mueller and Trump, while 45 percent of people said that they trusted the special counsel more, only 27 percent of them said the same thing about Trump.
+According to the results, while 45 percent of people said that they trusted the special counsel more, only 27 percent of them said the same thing about Trump.
 Sixteen percent of the respondents said that they trusted neither.

 Similarly, between Mueller and Barr, Americans also seemed to be siding with the special counsel.
-Only 22 percent of the respondents said that they trusted Barr more than Mueller, while for the special counsel, forty percent of the respondents said that they have more faith in his judgment than that the Attorney General.
+Only 22 percent of the respondents said that they trusted Barr more than Mueller, while for the special counsel, 40 percent of the respondents said that they have more faith in his judgment than that of the attorney general.

 Thirty-five percent of the respondents said that they didn’t approve of how William Barr handled the Mueller report: by first summarizing the report by leaving out significant bits in a letter to Congress, and then releasing a redacted version of the report.
 Among the respondents, 44 percent of Americans said that they approved of Barr’s handling.

-However, it appears clear that respondents were not completely trusting of the Attorney General, with 45 percent of them saying that he was “covering up for the president,” and 33 percent feel he has been “transparent.”
+However, it appears clear that respondents were not completely trusting of the attorney general, with 45 percent of them saying that he was “covering up for the president,” and 33 percent feel he has been “transparent.”